caiguanhao/net.cn-utils/README.md

 --------
     Usage: login.sh [OPTIONS...]
     Options:
-      -h, --help          Show this help and exit
-      -u, --username      Log in with this user name -p, --password      Log in with this password
+      -h, --help                   Show this help and exit -u, --username <username>    Log in with this user name -p, --password <password>    Log in with this password

 info.sh
 -------
-    Usage: login.sh [OPTIONS/ITEMS...]
+    Usage: info.sh [OPTIONS/ITEMS...]
     Options:
       -h, --help                   Show this help and exit
     Items: